phamann/grunt-css-metrics/README.md

 Type: `Boolean`
 Default: `false`

-Whether grunt fail or not on 'maxSelectors' and 'maxSelectorDepth' errors.
+Whether Grunt fail or not on 'maxSelectors' and 'maxSelectorDepth' errors.

 ## Credits